C0DECYCLE/VirtualGeometry/README.md

 ### Compiletime

 1.  import and parse geometry
-2.  divde into clusters, merge upwards and simplify and build tree (binary, quad or dag) encode in linear format
+2.  divde into leave clusters, group, merge, simplify, split into new clusters upwards to build dag, encode in linear format later custom tree based on parenterror
 3.  build attributes for all clusters for each instance (=root cluster) build its info